robertziel/simple_panel_rails_api/README.md

 Repository contains basic docker setup. depending on needs you can run app locally using both traditional `rails server` or `docker-compose`.

+Docker compose is set up as default to run locally in **development** environment but can be easily changed for production needs.

 Check this link for more about docker implementation: https://docs.docker.com/compose/rails/